jedisct1/webassembly-benchmarks/2021-Q1/README.md

 That can be easily explained.
 WebAssembly as a byte code and a memory model specification looks really simple and fun to implement, akin to writing a toy VM for a corewar game.

 This is actually how it originally looked.
 Since then, WebAssembly evolved, and keeps evolving to become a full-fledged platform.
-Implementing a WebAssembly runtime has become significantly more complicated and time-consuming.
+Implementing a WebAssembly runtime has become significantly more challenging and time-consuming.
 Runtimes such as [EOS](https://github.com/EOSIO/eos) kept the bytecode and chose to build their own ecosystem.

 Meanwhile, ton of improvements were made by already well-established runtimes in the past few months.
 A good opportunity to run a new round of the libsodium benchmarks to see if major performance changes can be observed.

-Older versions of the following runtimes had been tested in the previous rounds:
+Returning runtimes from the previous rounds:

 * [wasmer](https://wasmer.io)
 * [wasmtime](https://wasmtime.dev)